Federal Helium System at Cliffside

 Natural Gas Wells – The property includes 23 gas producing wells that were developed in the 1960’s and 1970’s.
 In addition to the well heads, the well equipment includes piping to the metering building and other related equipment.

 Federal Helium Pipeline – The pipeline works in conjunction with privately owned refineries and BLM for the production, refinement, transmission, and storage of helium.
 The pipeline connects the Cliffside Field to private helium refiners spread throughout Northern Texas, the Oklahoma panhandle, and Southern Kansas.
-The federally owned portion of the pipeline stretches 423.24 miles.
-The Pipeline was installed in 1962.
+The federally owned portion of the pipeline stretches 423 miles and was installed in 1962.
 There are multiple privately owned spurs connected to the federally owned pipeline that serve private refineries.
 Both crude plants and refineries are connected to the pipeline.
 Crude plants (also called captured plants) only inject into the pipeline for delivery to a nearby refinery (usually associated with each other).
 Refineries can take from the pipeline and refine the crude helium into pure or grade A+ helium.

 The pipeline easements were acquired through purchase and condemnation in 1962 to provide for a minimum 50- to 60-foot-wide right-of-way to accommodate the pipeline.